gregwell/gregwell/README.md

 # Hi, I'm Grzegorz 👋

-This page contains most of the projects I did in 2018-2022
+This page contains most of the projects I did in 2018-2022:

-## The complete list of my projects:

 - **Programming**